zd87pl/wpsandbox/README.md

 - Monitors API calls made to WordPress and WooCommerce servers.
 - Provides an API endpoint for the frontend dashboard.

+### Database Container

+- Uses MariaDB 10.5, which is compatible with ARM64 architecture and serves as a drop-in replacement for MySQL.

 ### Test Tools Container

 - Captures network traffic related to API calls.